This is the one and only Excellence in Broadcasting Network.

 We always put them up first.

-Um it's just reprehensible, calling him a staff puke and spending an hour on the show clearly indicates that the Republicans are in trouble and they are in trouble in Ohio.
+Calling him a staff puke and spending an hour on on the show clearly indicates that the Republicans are in trouble and they are in trouble in Ohio and I, I was on the ground and saw it.

-Um, I'm having a little trouble here.
+Um, all right, i'm having a little trouble here.

-You say they're in trouble and trouble in Ohio, and you were on the ground and saw it.
+Oh, you were on the ground and saw it.

 Yeah, sure enough.

-He called the president of the United States an SOB and a chicken hawk, much like yourself.
+He called the president of the United States an sob and a chicken hawk, much like yourself.

-Um and to call him a staff, you just really need to apologize.
+You just really need to apologize.

-But wait, now wait a second.
+But now wait a second.

 Wait a second.